 Sell mice bait in your office store for customers to purchase.

 Use mouse traps outside and around storage units.

 Insects can be destructive as well, but mostly they're just plain gross.
 No one wants to bring their boxes back home after storing their belongings to realize they've just unintentionally allowed an army of cockroaches into their house.
 Even worse, poisonous brown recluses or black widow spiders can hide ever-so-sneakily and attack when you least expect it.
 No thanks!
 Follow these precautionary measures to make sure these disgusting little pests stay as far away as possible.

 The most important action you can take against the smaller pests is to spray for insects and spiders routinely, as often as monthly and as few as two or three times a year, depending on your location.
 Be sure to concentrate spray around the doorframes of every unit.

 Ensure your storage units are airtight and sealed—bugs can enter through incredibly small spaces.

 Landscaping is great for curb appeal, but keep all plant material near your rental office, not your storage units.

-Additional resources on storage facility landscaping and upkeep: Can My Storage Facility Save Money with Third-Party Maintenance? and Top 7 Facts to Know About Storage Construction.
+Additional resources on storage facility landscaping and upkeep: Can My Storage Facility Save Money with Third-Party Maintenance? and Top 7 Facts to Know About Building a Self Storage Facility.